ExtraE113/OpenModelProject/about.md

 We don't pretend to have a recipe for the perfect election forecast.
 But we do recognize that the current state of the art is sorely lacking.

 The opaque, overly poll-credulous professional models (with ever shifting standards of self-evaluation) have fooled us twice in a row, so shame on us.
-OPM is the antithesis to the centralized, black box approach to forecasting.
+OMP is the antithesis to the centralized, black box approach to forecasting.

 While we use polls as a key input, our ever evolving, transparent, crowd-driven approach favors a mosaic approach, drawing on predictive insights wherever we may find them, in hopes of triangulating more reliable, less rigid probabalistic forecasts.